cqse/teamscale-javascript-profiler/README.md

 ## Releasing

-Whenever there is a tested version that should be released, the following steps should be performed on the branch `master` in a single commit:
+Whenever there is a tested version that should be released, the following steps should be performed on the branch `master` in a single commit.

+All tags are built automatically using [Github Actions](https://github.com/cqse/teamscale-jacoco-agent/actions) with the release binaries being uploaded to the GitHub Releases, NpmJs, and DockerHub.

+Only use official releases in production.

+### Approach 1: Manually

 1. Increment the version of all packages in `./packages/` in their `package.json` file.
 2. Update the changelog of the affected packages and move all changes from the section `Next Release` to a new version, e.g., `v0.0.1-beta.42`.
 3. Commit the changes: `git commit -a -m "New release v0.0.1-beta.42"`
 4. Create a git tag: `git tag "v0.0.1-beta.42" -m "New release version v0.0.1-beta.42"`
 5. Push the changes and the tags: `git push --tags`

-All tags are built automatically using [Github Actions](https://github.com/cqse/teamscale-jacoco-agent/actions) with the release binaries being uploaded to the GitHub Releases, NpmJs, and DockerHub.

-Only use official releases in production.
+### Approach 2: Automated

+Call `pnpm release` to perform all release steps automatically.

 ### Versioning